-When hiring a housekeeper, there are several tax issues to consider, including the deductibility of the expense and the rules surrounding withholding taxes.
+When hiring a housekeeper, there are several tax issues to consider.
+These include the deductibility of the housekeeper's wages and other expenses and the rules surrounding withholding taxes.
 In most cases, you cannot deduct the cost of hiring a housekeeper, but there are exceptions to this rule, if you own a home-based business.

 Video of the Day